Poor ovarian reserve: Follicle stimulating hormone

 Elevated serum follicle stimulating hormone (FSH) level measured on day three of the menstrual cycle.
 (First day of period flow is counted as day one.
 Spotting is not considered start of period.)
 If a lower value occurs from later testing, the highest value is considered the most predictive.
 FSH assays can differ somewhat so reference ranges as to what is normal, premenopausal or menopausal should be based on ranges provided by the laboratory doing the testing.
 Estradiol (E2) should also be measured as women who ovulate early may have elevated E2 levels above 80 pg/mL (due to early follicle recruitment, possibly due to a low serum inhibin B level) which will mask an elevated FSH level and give a false negative result.

 High FSH strongly predicts poor IVF response in older women, less so in younger women.
 One study showed an elevated basal day-three FSH is correlated with diminished ovarian reserve in women aged over 35 years and is associated with poor pregnancy rates after treatment of ovulation induction (6% versus 42%).

 The rates for spontaneous pregnancy in older women with elevated FSH levels have not been studied very well and the spontaneous pregnancy success rate, while low, may be underestimated due to non reporting bias, as most infertility clinics will not accept women over the age of forty with FSH levels in the premenopausal range or higher.

 A woman can have a normal day-three FSH level yet still respond poorly to ovarian stimulation and hence can be considered to have poor reserve.
 Thus, another FSH-based test is often used to detect poor ovarian reserve: the clomid challenge test, also known as CCCT (clomiphene citrate challenge test).

 Antral follicle count

-Transvaginal ultrasonography can be used to determine antral follicle count (AFC).
+Transvaginal ultrasonography can be used to determine the number of antral follicles in an antral follicle count (AFC).
 This is an easy-to-perform and noninvasive method (but there may be some discomfort).
+A study found that AFC was a better predictive parameter to test than AMH.
 Several studies show this test to be more accurate than basal FSH testing for older women (< 44 years of age) in predicting IVF outcome.
-This method of determining ovarian reserve is recommended by Dr. Sherman J. Silber, author and medical director of the Infertility Center of St. Louis.